Data Use and Embargo Policy

 Overview: Neotoma and its Constituent Databases

-The Neotoma Paleoecology Database is an international coalition of multiple constituent databases.
-The Data Use Policy described here applies to all constituent databases, unless superseded by data use policies developed for individual constituent databases (see Appendix 1).
+The Neotoma Paleoecology Database is an international coalition of multiple Constituent Databases.
+The Data Use Policy described here applies to all Constituent Databases, unless modified by data use policies developed for individual Constituent Databases (see Appendix 2).

 Use, Citation, and Attribution

 Normal ethics apply to co-authorship of scientific publications.
-Paleoecological datasets are labor-intensive and complex: they take years to generate and may have additional attributes and metadata not captured in the Neotoma database.
-Users of data stored in Neotoma should consider inviting the original data contributor, or constituent database collator, to be a co-author(s) of any resultant publications if that contributor’s data are a major portion of the dataset analyzed, or if a data contributor makes a significant contribution to the analysis of the data or to the interpretation of results.
-For large-scale studies using many Neotoma records, contacting all contributors or making them co-authors will not be practical, possible, or reasonable.
-Under no circumstance should authorship be attributed to data contributors, individually or collectively, without their explicit consent.
+Paleoecological datasets are labor-intensive and complex: they take years to generate and always have additional attributes and metadata not captured in Neotoma.
+Neotoma data quality also relies on expert curation by data stewards, each associated with one or more Constituent Databases.
+Users of data stored in Neotoma’s Constituent Databases should consider inviting the original data contributor, or Constituent Database steward(s), to be a co-author(s) of any resultant publications if that contributor’s data are a major portion of the dataset analyzed, or if a data contributor or steward makes a significant contribution to the analysis of the data or to the interpretation of results.
+For large-scale studies using many Neotoma records, contacting all contributors or stewards or making them co-authors will not be practical, possible, or reasonable.
+Under no circumstance should authorship be attributed to data contributors or stewards, individually or collectively, without their explicit consent.

-In all cases, any use of Neotoma data should include the following or similar text in their acknowledgments:
+Acknowledgments: Any use of Neotoma data should include the following or similar text in the acknowledgments:

-“Data were obtained from the Neotoma Paleoecology Database (http://www.neotomadb.org), and the work of the data contributors and the Neotoma community is gratefully acknowledged.”
+“Data were obtained from the Neotoma Paleoecology Database (http://www.neotomadb.org) and its constituent database(s) [list here].
+The work of data contributors, data stewards, and the Neotoma community is gratefully acknowledged.”

-Appendix 1.
-Data Use Policies and Preferred Citations for Individual Constituent Databases
+Appendix 2.
+Preferred Citation, Acknowledgments, and Data Use Policies for Constituent Databases

 Constituent Databases are listed alphabetically.
-If a Constituent Database is not listed below, please use the standard Neotoma policy and citation above.
+If a Constituent Database is not listed below, please use the standard Neotoma citation and policy above.

 Alpine Pollen Database (ALPADABA)